nadiryusuf98/Apple-app-store-insights/README.md

 4. **Assumptions and Interpretations**: The analysis involves making assumptions and interpretations based on the available data and analytical techniques.
 These assumptions may not always accurately reflect real-world scenarios or user behaviour.
 Additionally, interpretations of the findings are subject to the analyst's perspective and expertise, introducing potential biases or limitations in the conclusions drawn from the analysis.

 ## References
-Certainly!
-Here's the reference formatted for your GitHub:

 ---